 It depends, according to Dr. Mona Amin, DO, FAAP, a board-certified pediatrician.
 “The bigger factors to consider here are genetics, nutrition, and environment,” says Amin.
 “The scientific answer is there’s no evidenced-based scientific way to predict height.”

 I can definitely speak to this being a total crapshoot.
 As the product of a 5'2" mother and a 6'2" father, my height genes apparently came from my mom, as I share her short stature.
 I've spent a lot of money in my lifetime having clothes hemmed to my tiny frame.
 Then again, if it had gone the other way I'd be complaining about all the pants that didn't quite reach my ankle.
 Such is life, right?

-Here are a few signs that your baby could grown up to be tall, though obviously they'll be just perfect no matter where they fall on the growth chart.
+Obviously, they'll be just perfect no matter where they fall on the growth chart.

 Things That Impact A Baby’s Height

 All this being said, you still might be curious if you can predict your little one’s height, even if just for some light-hearted fun.
 There are a few signs that your baby could grow up to be tall, though none of them are foolproof and only time will truly tell.

 All in all, there is no exact way to predict how tall a baby will grow in terms of height — just like there’s no way to predict their unique personality — though it can be fun to guess.
 So regardless of if your little one grows to be of basketball player or gymnast height (or literally anything else), they will be just perfect they way they are.

 Cole, T. J., & Wright, C. M. (2011).
 A chart to predict adult height from a child's current height.
 Annals of human biology, 38(6), 662–668. https://doi.org/10.3109/03014460.2011.598189